What is the Standard Size of a Besser Block?

 This is because the calculations structural engineers do to determine the strength of a wall take into account the type of glue or mortar that is used between the blocks.

 Take care if substituting a structural adhesive for the mortar.
 In some commercial, residential and industrial walls the mortar and Besser block need to be fire rated so the type of glue you use should also be fire rated.

 When fixing things to a Besser block wall you will need to determine if the wall is core filled or if the core you are fixing to is not filled.

 You will need to use a different anchor to fix to a Besser block wall that is not core-filled.

 For the core-filled and reinforced Besser block wall, the type of anchor you use will need to be strong enough for the type of load you are applying to the anchor and wall.

 Options for anchors include chemical anchors, mechanical anchors, and screw-in anchors.

 For structural applications like fixing a beam to a Besser block wall, the anchors and brackets should all be specified by an experienced structural engineer.

 In Australia, the structural design of clay blocks is often based on the excellent series of design and user manuals produced by the Concrete Masonry Association of Australia.

-However first principles design is guided by Australian standard AS3700.
+However, a first-principles design is guided by the Australian standard AS3700.